planety/prologue/docs/deployment.md

   --mm:orc
   --deepcopy:on
   --define:lto
-  --define:ssl # If you smtp clients
+  --define:ssl # If you use smtp clients
   --hints:off
   --outdir:"."
   setCommand "c", "src/<YOUR_MAIN_FILE>.nim"
 ```

-Add the above to your `<YOUR_PROJECT>.nimble` file and then you can run `nimble release` to compile your project with the flags specified in there!
+Add the above to your `<YOUR_PROJECT>.nimble` file.
+This allows you to run `nimble release` in your project to compile it with the flags specified in there!

 ## Prepare buildFiles
 For our docker container to run properly, we will need to:
-1. Set up your server to have SSL certificates with certbot to get `fullchain.pem` and `privkey.pem` files
+1. Set up the server to have SSL certificates with certbot to get `fullchain.pem` and `privkey.pem` files
 2. Write an `nginx.conf` file to configure nginx
 3. Write a bash file `dockerStartupScript.sh` to run inside the docker container when starting it.
 4. Write a `settings.json` file for prologue